 It is normal to have some numbness, tingling and pins and needles around your wounds and at the front of your chest.
-There may also be a bulge at the lower part of the front of your chest and upper abdominal area.
-This is normal and is from the procedure.
+There may also be a bulge at the lower part of the front of your chest and upper stomach area.
+This is normal and is a weakness of the muscle from the procedure.
 This will settle over time, but it can take several weeks.
-In rare cases, you may be left with a permanently numb area or a slight bulge.
+In rare cases, you may be left with a permanently numb area and slight bulge.

 We will place dressings over your wounds after the procedure.
-These dressings will need to be removed 48 hours after the procedure.
+These dressings will need to be removed 48 hours after your chest drain has been removed.
 If you have already gone home, you (or a relative or carer) will need to remove these dressings, leaving the wounds exposed.
-If your wounds are not clean and dry, you will need to put another clean dressing on.
 If you have any concerns about your wounds, please contact us for advice.